Himanshu0670/Appium/Appium documentation.md

 `adb shell`

 3. Open the app make that in focus

 4. To get `appPackage` and `appActivity` of focus device type:
 `dumpsys window displays | grep -e 'mCurrentFocus'`

+## What is Maven project in appium

+A Maven project in Appium refers to an Appium-based test automation project that is managed using Maven, a build automation tool.
+In such a project, Maven is used to manage dependencies, build processes, and automate the execution of tests.
+Appium is a popular framework for automating mobile applications (both Android and iOS), and when combined with Maven, it helps ensure efficient management and execution of tests for mobile apps.

+## Why we use Maven project in appium

+Maven is often used in Appium projects for several key reasons:

+### 1. Dependency Management:
+Appium dependencies: Appium is a framework that relies on several dependencies (like Appium server, Appium client libraries, etc.).
+Maven handles these dependencies by downloading and managing them automatically.
+With Maven, you define all necessary dependencies in the pom.xml file, and it will resolve and download the correct versions.
+This reduces the need for manually managing JAR files, making the setup and maintenance easier and more efficient.

+### 2. Build Automation:
+Automated Builds: Maven allows you to automate the building of your project.
+This includes compiling code, running tests, creating packages, and more.
+In Appium, this can help with automating the process of running your mobile tests as part of a CI/CD pipeline.
+Consistent Builds: By using a standard build configuration, Maven ensures that the project can be built in the same way on any machine, ensuring consistency and reducing errors.

+###3.
+Project Structure:
+Standardized Directory Structure: Maven encourages a standardized directory layout for your project.
+This improves the organization of your files, especially when collaborating with teams or scaling the project.
+For example, your test scripts, resources, and libraries are neatly organized in Maven’s default directory structure.
+Integration with Appium tests: In an Appium project, you typically have source code, resources like app files (APK or IPA), and test scripts.
+Maven makes it easier to structure and manage these components.

+### 4. Version Control:
+Version Management: Maven handles versioning of dependencies, ensuring that you're using the right versions of Appium and related libraries.
+If you're working with a team or multiple environments, Maven can lock the version of dependencies to avoid compatibility issues.
+It helps ensure that everyone uses the same versions of Appium and related libraries, avoiding conflicts that might arise from different team members using different versions.

+### 5. Plugins for Testing:
+Maven provides plugins to run unit tests (such as JUnit or TestNG) and integration tests.
+You can configure Maven to automatically execute your Appium tests as part of the build process.
+Maven Surefire Plugin is commonly used to run Appium tests within Maven, ensuring that tests are executed as part of the build lifecycle.
+### 6. CI/CD Integration:
+Maven easily integrates with Continuous Integration/Continuous Delivery (CI/CD) tools like Jenkins, Bamboo, or GitLab CI.
+This is especially useful for automated testing with Appium, as it helps ensure that tests run automatically when code changes are pushed, providing early feedback on code quality.
+You can configure your CI pipeline to execute Maven commands, which in turn can run your Appium tests, helping to streamline testing in agile workflows.

+### 7. Reporting:
+With Maven, you can integrate reporting tools (like Surefire, JaCoCo, etc.) to generate detailed reports of your Appium tests.
+This is useful for monitoring the progress and results of your automated tests.

+In summary:
+Maven streamlines the process of managing dependencies, automating builds, and integrating with CI/CD tools in Appium projects.
+It provides an efficient way to handle complex test automation projects with Appium, ensuring consistency, ease of maintenance, and scalability.